 Maynard & Co, Dispensary.
 Singapore

-The population in Malaya in the late 1800 was less than 10,000.
-Marketing of consumer product, branding and advertising were barely considered a concept or an industry.
+The population in Malaya in late 1800 was less than 10,000.
+Marketing of consumer product, branding and advertising was barely considered a concept or an industry.
 One of the earliest forms of advertising that existed during this time was the ‘signage’.
-Signages are horizontal boards placed above the merchants shop.
-Its primary functions was for the purpose of identity as well as being a symbol of ownership or acting as a signifier.
+Signages are horizontal boards placed above the merchant’s shop.
+Its primary functions were for the purpose of identity as well as being a symbol of ownership or a marker, a signifier.
 Signages were also used by merchants to advertise their goods and services.
-They can be said to be acting as a logo or a trade mark.
-The only and most important graphic element in the signage are the fonts or typography.
-The choice of fonts is a most important factor since it represents the entire embodiment of the business.
-In the selection of fonts, consideration is placed on its character choice – serifs or san serifs, which typeface used to persuade and attract potential purchasers as well as to capture the personality of the merchandise sold.
+They can be said to be acting as a logo or a trademark.
+The only and most important graphic element in the signage is the fonts or typography.
+The choice of fonts is the most important factor since it represents the entire embodiment of the business.
+In the selection of fonts, consideration is placed on its character choice – serifs or san serifs, which typeface used to persuade and attract potential purchasers as well as to capture the personality of its products.

 Symbols of Location

 Location often contributed to the value of a store and business.
 Location was also a symbol of status and importance.
 Singapore and Penang with its strategic location attract exclusive businessmen with specialized technical skills and interests, like importers of musical instruments, watchmakers and photographers.
 For the locals, music was a luxury and photography as a hobby was rare.
 As such, these enterprises were indisputably targeted to the colonists.
 At that period, there was a marked increase in chemists and dispensaries in Penang, rubber estates and manufacturing goods were scattered across the country.